MK8J/semiconductorDefects/README.md

         techniques the number of defects affects the measured value.
       - T - temperature dependent
       - M - accounting for a single defect having multiple levels

+#### measurement\_data

+If the raw measurement data can be decomposed into a small data set, this is the section for it\!.
+This is often done for [DLTS](http://www.laplacedlts.eu/defect/) with temperature and emission rate.
+An example is talken from the [DLTS database](http://www.laplacedlts.eu/defect/) for the gold acceptor and is entered as follows:

+    measurement_data:
+      T: 229.3, 248.5, 271.3, 298.4
+      e: 1, 10, 100, 1000

+At this stage no other raw data is provided.

 #### comments